-I have learned that when you have decided to be a leader, a speaker and are out there to change people’s minds about redundant ideas, you are going to piss people off.
+I have learned that when you have decided to be a leader, a speaker and are out there to challenge people’s thinking, you are going to piss people off.
 It is part of the deal.
 It has been something I have been scared of my whole career, dealing with criticism, the haters and the most toxic - online trolls.
 When I read the comments that were a personal attack on my ethics, my morals and my business I was beyond mortified.
 But I breathed in and remembered that they were not true and were simply a projection from people that may be in some pretty significantly dark and emotional pain.

 “It not the critic that counts.
 It’s not the man that points out the strong man’s stumbles or where the do or deeds could have done it better.
 The credit belongs to the man who is actually in the arena, who's face is marred with blood, sweat and dust.
 Who at the best, in the end knows the triumph of high achievement, and who at worst if he fails, he fails daring greatly. “

-Brenae also says “If you choose to live your life in the arena, you will get your assed kicked”.
+Brene also says “If you choose to live your life in the arena, you will get your assed kicked”.

 And she goes on to reclaim her power with this game changing epiphany that I get goosebumps readying every single time.
 “If you're not in the arena, also getting your assed kicked.
 I am not interested in your feedback.”
-Brenae Brown
+Brene Brown

 How you react is a reflection of what you are believing and perceiving.
 Toxic thoughts and unprocessed emotions can make us sick and the energy needs to so somewhere , often stored in our bodies or expressed in outburst of anger and blame.
 Knowing this, can we be kinder to ourselves and have the ability to see with compassionate eyes, when we witness this pain in others.
 As love transforms everything.